GabrielmAlves/dgm-2026.1/README.md

 In particular, the improved model should be able to:

 - Correctly apply specified attributes, such as color, to objects, even when they contradict common real-world representations
-- (Correctly apply specified attributes to objects, such as color, even when they contradict common real-world representations,)
 - Cuidado: Reduce bias toward dominant patterns learned during pre-training
 - Generate images that are more consistent with the input prompt